mcfarlandduke/hack-the-world/README.md

 It inspires each of us to serve more, and share what we have.

-Here is the website in progress. https://hacktheworlddani.netlify.app/
+Here is the website in progress.
+More to come. https://hacktheworlddani.netlify.app/
 Mind you, we also created this over night in around 8 hours.